Neuroscience

 BIOB11H3 is a program requirement for students in the Major program, and the Systems/Behavioural and Cellular/Molecular streams of the Specialist program.
 Students in the Major or in pursuit of the Systems/Behavioural or Cellular/Molecular streams should plan to take BIOB11H3 in the second year.

 Students in the Specialist/Specialist (Co-op) programs have additional course requirements in the second year, including [MATA29H3 or MATA30H3].
-It is essential that you carefully review these requirements and plan your course selection appropriately to ensure that you can declare your stream of choice (Specialist), or declare your stream of choice and be eligible for your first work term (Specialist Co-op) in a timely manner.
+It is essential that you carefully review these requirements and plan your course selection appropriately to ensure that you can declare your stream of choice in a timely manner.

 Courses in Psychology and Neuroscience